The Latest: Israel military presses on with its new ground offensive on Gaza City

 “Every child deserves the chance to heal, to play, to simply be able to dream again,” Health and Social Care Secretary Wes Streeting said.

 More children are expected to arrive in the coming weeks.
-The British government has hardened its stance over Israel’s military activities in Gaza and its anticipated announcement next week at the U.N.
-General Assembly recognizing the state of Palestine.
+The U.K. government has hardened its stance over Israel’s military activities in Gaza and its anticipated announcement next week at the U.N.
+General Assembly recognizing a Palestinians state.

 Spanish Foreign Minister José Manuel Albares says his country will work with Norway “to put a fund on the table” to help compensate the Palestinian government in the West Bank for tax revenue being withheld by Israel.

-“Israel is trying to annihilate the idea and possibility of a Palestinian state with bombs in Gaza in a veritable massacre,” Albares said on a visit to Egypts.
+“Israel is trying to annihilate the idea and possibility of a Palestinian state with bombs in Gaza in a veritable massacre,” Albares said on a visit to Egypt.

 In February 2024, Norway said it would transfer tax funds to the PA that had been frozen for months because of a dispute with Israel.

-Israel collects taxes and customs on behalf of the PA, which administers parts of the occupied West Bank and also helps pay for public services in Gaza.
+Israel collects taxes and customs on behalf of the Palestinian Authority, which administers parts of the occupied West Bank and also helps pay for public services in Gaza.

-After Hamas' Oct.
-7 attack triggered the war in Gaza, Israel has periodically refused to make the transfers, with far-right Israeli Finance Minister Bezalel Smotrich saying the funds were supporting terror.
+After the Hamas-led attack on southern Israel on Oct.
+7, 2023 triggered the war in Gaza, Israel has periodically refused to make the transfers, with far-right Israeli Finance Minister Bezalel Smotrich saying the funds were supporting terror.

 Qatar’s Ministry of Foreign Affairs released a statement Wednesday saying they condemned “in the strongest terms” Israel’s ground offensive in Gaza.